psmak3/psmak3.github.io/_posts/top10s/2016-11-18-top10s-embarssingsongsonipod.md

 share: true
 ---

+Note: You can listen to all of these songs if you click to title, although I am not sure if that is a good idea.

 # 10. [Rainbow Connection: Kermit the Frog](https://www.youtube.com/watch?v=jSFLZ-MzIhM)

 ![](http://vignette1.wikia.nocookie.net/muppet/images/d/d2/Rainbow_connection_finale.JPG/revision/latest?cb=20130815153312)

 I'm not sure if this one belongs on the list.
 I mean it is such a good song and brings back many memories.
 Jim Henson was a true creative talent; composer, director, and master puppeteer (or should I say 'muppeteer'?).
 Rainbow Connection is a song of hope and belief.
 So yes, it is a children's song and probably the prime reason why I placed it on this list.
 But fuck me for doing it!
 Bad call Spew.